sccbioinformatics/SCC_CSENS_docs/docs/index.md

-# Instructions for Bioinformaticians using the Lund Stem Cell Center LS2 compute platform.
+# Instructions for Bioinformaticians at the Lund Stem Cell Center using COSMOS-SENS at LUNARC.

-Congratulations, you have been deemed worthy enough to be granted access to LS2.

 In order to keep the system orderly we have set out some guidelines which everyone should follow to maintain a smoothly running platform.
 Please read this document *carefully* before you use the system.

-## What is LS2?
+## What is COSMOS-SENS?

 The GDPR is an EU directive that protects information and data of individuals, therefore sequence data from living subjects has to be kept secure under these rules.
-LS2 is a isolated HPC platform housed at LUNARC where we handle and analyse sequence data under these GDPR rules. ***This means LS2 doesn't have a connection to the internet***, and transfering data to/from LS2 is done via inbox/outbox system.
-In practical terms, many within the SCC use LS2 to analyse data from other species (mouse/rat etc) as this is where our main storage is kept.
+COSMOS-SENS is a isolated HPC platform housed at LUNARC where we handle and analyse sequence data under GDPR rules. ***This means COSMOS-SENS doesn't have a connection to the internet***, and transfering data to/from CS is done via sftp (more later).
+In practical terms, many within the SCC use COSMOS-SENS to analyse data from other species (mouse/rat etc) as this is where our main storage is kept.

-## Getting access to LS2
+## Getting access to COSMOS-SENS

 ### 1) Make an account at SUPR